JetBrains/kotlin-web-site/docs/tutorials/javascript/working-with-modules/working-with-modules.md

 });
 ```

-With this, we can then access any of the functionality defined inside `customerBL`
+With this, we can then access any of the functionality defined inside `customerBL`.

 ## Using CommonJS